 Following a logical sequence of steps will help eliminate mistakes that may lead to trouble when zeroing your scope—or in later shooting efforts.
 The process is pretty straight forward: Attach the mount, install the scope, set eye relief, level the optic, tighten the screws evenly and check your work.
 While variations on the details of each step exist, they all follow the same general theme.
 Here is how I tackle the task:

-Verify rifle is unloaded and cleared.
+Preparing the Equipment Verify rifle is unloaded and cleared.